 You may also contact the Department of Health to find out if they have a record of your immunization.
 If you have relocated and are in need of a new doctor, the following website from the College of Physicians and Surgeons of Nova Scotia may offer some assistance.

+Please note: some immunizations may require a delay in receiving others, for example, after receiving an MMR booster, one must wait four weeks before having a TB test completed.
 The following important information refers to the order and sequence of immunizations.
 In order to complete NSCC immunization requirements in a timely manner, please adhere to the requirements below.

 Tuberculin skin testing (TST) is a two-step process that requires 4 visits to the health care provider.
 Tuberculin skin testing should be done first before any other immunizations are given.